Wood Energy (PDF)

 Wood energy is produced from wood and/or wood by-products.
 It is a home-grown, renewable, sustainable, carbon-neutral and secure source of heat, electricity and even bio-fuel.

-Ireland has excellent wood growing conditions: growing and using wood as a source of energy will assist substantially in reducing the amount of imported fossil fuel, increasing our self-sufficiency and therefore securing Ireland’s long-term energy security.
+Ireland has excellent wood-growing conditions; growing and using wood as a source of energy will assist substantially in reducing the amount of imported fossil fuels, increasing our self-sufficiency and therefore securing Ireland’s long-term energy security.

 Wood fuel sources

 Ireland’s soil and climatic conditions are excellent for tree growth.
 Sawlog (large diameter wood of good quality) is and will remain for the foreseeable future the most profitable product that a farm forest can produce.
 Sawlog can be produced faster by thinning a forest.
 Large volumes of pulpwood (smaller diameter wood of lesser quality) are produced in early thinnings.
 This pulpwood can be sold into local energy wood markets, thus making early thinnings more financially viable, particularly in smaller plantations.
 Forest residues are at present not harvested and may provide another source of wood fuel.
 This however should only be considered if nutrient loss and soil damage caused by large harvesting machines can be avoided.
 Willow plantations also provide a sustainable supply of wood chip.

 Clean sawmill waste can also be used to generate energy, more and more sawmills are using this resource to generate heat and electricity on site.
 Contractors produce thousands of tonnes of wood chip every year from removing trees, hedges, etc., this could be used to generate heat or electricity if handled correctly.
 Wood waste such as wooden pallets, construction timber, fencing stakes, MDF, etc., must be avoided due to contamination with paint residues, glue, wood preservatives, plastics, etc.